PhilpSimmons/PhilpSimmons.github.io/_posts/2017-12-28-Hello-World.md

 categories:
 ---

-There are several interesting blogs out there that are relevant to my field (I put a few I have bookmarked in the list below).
+There are several interesting blogs that are relevant to my field (I put a few I have bookmarked in the list below).
 However, you’ll find that these authors differ in the topics they write about.
 There’s no problem with this, but I do I find myself longing for a slice of the internet containing a collection of content that caters to my interests.
 To fill this gap, I decided to start “Construct Validated”, which I hope it will become a mix of statistics, programming, and research methodology content from the perspective of an Industrial Organizational Psychologist.

 - [Steven Guyen][link1]
 - [Neoacademic][link2]